revengenowstudio/CNCDDraw/README.md

 &nbsp;

-**If the game starts but it doesn't work perfectly** then open ddraw.ini and search for **Compatibility settings**, one of the settings will usually fix the problem.
+**If the game starts but it doesn't work perfectly** then open the config program and check the **Compatibility settings**.
+Alternatively you can also open ddraw.ini with notepad and modify the **Compatibility settings** in there.

 &nbsp;

-**Compatibility setting examples:**
+**Compatibility settings in ddraw.ini**

 - If there are **problems on Alt+Tab** then try to set `noactivateapp=true` - If it still doesn't work also try `renderer=opengl` or `renderer=gdi`.